 As per this regulatory mechanism, benchmark indices can move only within a prescribed range.
 They cannot go above or below the stipulated upper and lower limits respectively.
 These limits are known as circuit-breakers, circuit filters, or simply, circuits.
 Circuit limits of individual stocks are commonly known as stock price bands.
 Upper circuits are ceiling prices while lower circuits are floor prices of stocks or indices.

-The circuits aim to restrict panic selling, curtail heavy stock accumulation, and prevent intense market volatilities.
+The Stock Market Circuit Breakers aim to restrict panic selling, curtail heavy stock accumulation, and prevent intense market volatilities.
 Circuit limits vary from market to market and from stock to stock.

 In June 2001, the Securities and Exchange Board of India (SEBI) formulated the market-wide, index-based circuit breaker protocol to protect investors from heavy losses and prevent market crashes.
 As per this system, circuit filters are triggered at three levels of the index movement.
 Putting it differently, circuit filters are activated when the benchmark index crosses above or below the stipulated limits by 10%, 15%, or 20%.